Jibbajabbajim/GT7-RaceEngineer/README.md

 There is currently only 1 voice per language.
 More voices will be added.

 ## Requirements
-You will need python 3.x installed, and you need to install the salsa20 and simpleaudio module via pip:
+You will need python 3.x installed, and you need to install the salsa20 and simpleaudio modules via pip:

     pip3 install salsa20
     pip3 install simpleaudio